-Tularemia can be difficult to diagnose.
-It is a rare disease, and the symptoms can be mistaken for other more common illnesses.
+Tularemia can be difficult to diagnose and may be mistaken for other more common illnesses.
 For this reason, it is important to share with your health care provider any likely exposures, such as tick and deer fly bites, or contact with sick or dead animals.
-Laboratory tests of specimens taken from the affected part(s) of the body can help confirm the diagnosis.
+Laboratory tests of blood and/or specimens taken from the affected part(s) of the body can help confirm the diagnosis.

 What is the treatment for tularemia?